beegee-tokyo/WisBlock-API-V2/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2023-05-15
+  - Some clean-up and improvement (e.g. no hang if LoRa init fails)
 - 2023-04-30
   - Added option to set the LoRaWAN port using the AT command set.
 Thanks to @xoseperez## 2.0.5 Fix new AT command
   - Fix wrong implementation of AT+PORT command